-ECE Advanced Writing and Discourse is designed to further hone the reading, writing, speaking, and listening skills of sophomores who have been identified as Honors level students.
-All students are cross-enrolled in ECE World Maritime History.
-Students will read widely across a range of genres, including novels, nonfiction, poetry, short stories, and drama.
-Close reading, critical thinking, and analytical writing will be at the center of the course, which will be conducted at a Harkness table in seminar mode.
-Students should expect to read challenging material, write for a variety of purposes, and engage in critical discussions.
-SAT preparation (reading comprehension and grammar) will be embedded.
+Prerequisite: A- or better in English I and teacher recommendation English II Honors is designed to further hone the reading, writing, speaking, and listening skills of sophomores who have been identified as Honors level students.
+Students will read widely across a range of genres (novels, nonfiction, poetry, short stories, and drama) and write frequently in a variety of modes (analytical, creative, persuasive, expository, narrative, and personal).
+Students should expect to read challenging material, think critically, write for a variety of purposes, and engage in daily student-centered discussions.
+Students should be prepared for rigor in all aspects of the course.
+SAT preparation for the

+Evidence-Based Reading and Writing sections will be embedded.